 In addition to verifying personal data, companies might use big data analysis to detect fraud attempts.
 This approach uses various tools to ingest data from checkout flows, card networks, and bank data to detect anomalies and predict fraud risk.
-This kind of data is commonly found within various fraud databases, which can be hosted locally, eliminating any network delays, and seamlessly integrated into a company’s workflow.
-Below, we present a list of the most common tools and databases for fraud detection.
+The data is commonly found on various fraud databases, which can be hosted locally, eliminating any network delays and seamlessly integrating into a company’s workflow.
+This helps companies detect chargeback frauds in a timely manner.

 Checks cardholders for previous fraud history.
-Negative databases give businesses access to global lists of suspicious IP, mailing, and email addresses.
+Negative databases give businesses access to global lists of suspicious IPs, mailing and email addresses.
 Whenever fraud is detected, these databases get updated.
 Accordingly, businesses are informed if their existing users are detected as fraudsters.

 Rank all transactions with a fraud score/rating reflecting the level of risk posed to the business.
 These services can also adjust fraud scores to a company’s risk level.